typedb/typedb-ml/examples/kgcn/animal_trade/README.md

 **Requirements:**

 - Python 3.6.3 < version < 3.7 ([tensorflow doesn't yet support Python 3.7](https://github.com/tensorflow/tensorflow/issues/17022))
-- kglib installed from pip: `pip install --extra-index-url https://test.pypi.org/simple/ grakn-kglib`
+- kglib installed from pip: `pip install grakn-kglib`
 - The source code in order to access the example `git clone https://github.com/graknlabs/kglib.git`
 - The `grakn-animaltrade.zip` dataset from the [latest release](https://github.com/graknlabs/kglib/releases/latest).
 This is a dataset that has been pre-loaded into Grakn v1.5 (so you don't have to run the data import yourself), with two keyspaces: `animaltrade_train` and `animaltrade_test`